givemeflan/first-html-exercises/README.md

 # First HTML Exercises

 ## The Repository
 Hi there!
 This repository will hold some files where I practice basic HTML.
-These "mini-projects/homework" are based on previous exercises I did with UNCC's Bootcamp Certificate Program.
-It has been a while since I have last coded (job, life, Corona Virus, etc.), so I decided why not practice coding by doing all of these exercises again!
-If my code looks rather rudimentary I do apologize.
-I'm relearning everything again ^_^
+When I say basic I mean BASIC :laughing: These mini projects are based on previous exercises/homework assignments I did with UNCC's Bootcamp Certificate Program.
+Due to the craziness of life, the state of the world, crazy job hours, and health issues (hey that's what happens when you get older), I went on a long extended period of not coding.
+However, I'm excited to swing back into the world of HTML, CSS, JavaScript, and other exciting languages.
+Be on the lookout for more repositories where I will be doing more mini projects!

 ## Table of Contents